The History and Modern Practice of the Dragon Boat Festival

 The suicide of Qu Yuan is a popular story used to explain the origins of the Dragon Boat Festival.

-In modern times, the most popular story explaining the origins of the Dragon Boat Festival concerns the death of Qu Yuan (屈原, Qū Yuán), a poet of the Warring States period (approx. 475 to 221 BC).
+In modern times, the most widely known origin story centers on Qu Yuan (屈原, Qū Yuán), a poet and official of the Warring States period (approx. 475 to 221 BC).

 Qu Yuan the Chinese poet